 Select “davidwzhang.com” directory as users who can authenticate with this new 3rd party IdP and leave the Network as default “All RANGES”.
 Then create a new authentication method called “PingOnePassword” with SAML Context “urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtected“.
 Please note that the name of this newly created authentication method has to be different from any existing authentication method.
 Then leave all other configuration items’ box unchecked and click Add.

 The 3rd party IdP has been successfully added now.

-The last step of vIDM set up for this Okta integration is updating the default access policy to use the newly defined authentication method “Okta Auth”.
-Please follow up the steps in my previous blog (https://wordpress.com/block-editor/post/davidwzhang.com/308) to perform the required update.
+The last step of vIDM set up for this PingOne integration is updating the default access policy to use the newly defined authentication method “PingOnePassword”.
+Please follow the steps in my previous blog to perform the required update.
 The updated default access policy should be similar as below.

-Finally, everything is ready to test the integration.
+Finally, we are ready to test the integration.

 Open a new Incognito window in a Chrome browser and type in the vIDM tenant URL then click Enter.